mikeday37/KspManeuverAutoThrottle/README.md

 ## Known Issues

+WARNING: This is a work in progress.
+I intend a lot more testing before considering it ready for release.

-1. Requires the NavBall to be enabled (not minimized) in order to detect the burn start time.
-I haven't found a way to reliably get this data that doesn't depend on the NavBall, even though the property I'm using does not seem related to the NavBall at all (ManeuverNode.startBurnIn).
+1. Currently requires the NavBall to be enabled (not minimized) in order to detect the burn start time.
+I expect a way to work around this soon.

-2. Rarely, it will not successfully warp to the next maneuver node after completing the prior.
-If this happens, just toggle the button to reset the logic, and it should be fine.

-3. Vessels with very high or very low acceleration are currently not well handled during slowdown.
-Use at your own risk!

-The results are NOT as accurate as MechJeb's automatic maneuvering, but they're good enough for very satisfactory results most of the time when piloting ships in the middle range of max acceleration.
-My goal was only to make it about as accurate as my own manual efforts.
-I got tired of repeatedly staring intently at the same tiny bits of UI for the most critical timing in the game, and decided to automate it.   :-)

-Enjoy!
+2. When in very low orbits around small bodies, the aim for the burn is sometimes less accurate.
+This is due to the fact that the maneuver vector sometimes appears to wander during warp in very low orbits.
+Still, it usually ends up with a final burn within 0.1 m/s of the intended Delta V.